matthewkling/matthewkling.github.io/cv.md

 * Society for Conservation GIS

 # PUBLICATIONS & PRESENTATIONS
+* Thornhill, A., B. Baldwin, W. Freyman, S. Nosratinia, N. Morueta-Holme, **M. Kling**,  D. Baxter, T. Madsen, D. Ackerly, and B. Mishler (2016, Aug).
+Hotspots of phylogenetic richness and endemism in the California flora.
+Paper presented at the Botany Conference, Savannah, GA.
-* Mishler, B., A. Thornhill, M. Kling, W. Freyman, D. Ackerly, and B. Baldwin (2016, Aug).
+* Mishler, B., A. Thornhill, **M. Kling**, W. Freyman, D. Ackerly, and B. Baldwin (2016, Aug).
 Patterns of beta-diversity in the California vascular flora, comparing species-based and phylogenetic turnover measures.
 Paper presented at the Botany Conference, Savannah, GA.
 * Hamilton, H., P. Comer, S. Auer, and **M. Kling** (2016, Jul).
 Current trends in climate exposure for sagebrush ecosystems in the western U.S. Paper presented at the North American Congress for Conservation Biology, Madison, WI.
 * Hamilton, H., S. Auer, **M. Kling**, and P. Comer (2015, Nov).
 Influence of recent climate change exposure on Great Basin pinyon-juniper woodland and landscape vulnerability.
 Paper presented at the Society of American Foresters Annual Meeting, Baton Rouge, LA.
 * **Kling, M.**, M. Fernandez, and H. Hamilton (2014, Jul).
 Spatiotemporal patterns in greater sage-grouse exposure to recent climate change.
 Paper presented at the Society for Conservation GIS Conference, Monterey, CA.